gopher-snakes-2013/phase-2-guide/week-1/learning-objectives.md

-# Phase 2 Week 1 Learning Objctives
+# Phase 2 Week 1 Learning Objectives

 _WARNING_ It's important to realize that you are likely intimidated by this scary list.
 Keep in mind that all you should be worrying about is the 1 thumb